 80% of consumers are more likely to make a purchase when brands offer personalised experiences.
 Personalisation is crucial in creating loyal brand advocates through tailored ‘moments’ for potential customers.
 Personalisation relies heavily on data.
 The more data you have, the more personalised you can be in your messaging.
 This is where ‘context’ and ‘content’ come together.
 You’ll need to use data insights such as demographics and psychographics to create a buyer persona that can guide what content to offer.
 An example could be sending personalised emails based on a buyer’s past purchases.

-Video is now an integral part of marketing strategy as 83% of marketeers believe video marketing is becoming increasingly important and research shows that on average in 2021 users will spend 100 minutes a day watching online videos.
+Video is now an integral part of marketing strategy as 83% of marketers believe video marketing is becoming increasingly important and research shows that on average in 2021 users spent 100 minutes a day watching online videos.
 It is now recommended for companies to work on a video content strategy to push via their channels.
 Examples include Youtube, live videos, reels, IGTV.

 Looking for help to improve your content strategy?
 Contact us to discuss.